Zerobrofan/Assignments/README.md

-# Assignments 😢
+# C++ Assignments 😢

-This repo holds all of my assignments during university.
+This repo holds a collection of c++ assignments I did for university.

-You'll find various projects using all kinds of languages here so check them out!
+Feel free to check them out!